Please click here to see Sociology department information.

 All prospective majors should contact the undergraduate advisor in Sociology as early in their academic careers as possible for information about the degree requirements.
 Transfer or returning students should consult with the undergraduate advisor in Sociology concerning completion of the core courses.

-These degree requirements are subject to periodic revision by the academic department, and the College reserves the right to make exceptions and substitutions as judged necessary in individual cases.
-Therefore, the College strongly urges students to consult regularly with their Sociology advisor and CLAS advisor to confirm the best plans of study before finalizing them.
+These degree requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
+Therefore, the College strongly urges students to consult regularly with their major advisor and CLAS advisor to confirm the best plans of study before finalizing them.

-This is an on-campus program.
+- This is an on-campus program.

-This program is also offered online.
+- This program is also offered online.